Elimination of angular dependency in the quantum three-body problem made easy: Numerical validation of the formalism

 \subsection{Results and discussion}

-Numerical verification of the described here formalism is performed by estimating the nonrelativistic energies for several low-angular-momentum natural ($d=0$) and unnatural ($d=1$) parity states of the helium atom.
-An explicitly correlated Hylleraas-type multi-exponent basis is employed within the framework of the Rayleigh-Ritz variational principle.
-The optimized energy eigenvalues for all states under consideration, along with the corresponding optimal variational coefficients $\mathscr{C}_{lij}^{L\uppi}$ and exponents ($\zeta_{i}, \eta_{i}, \xi_{i}$), are obtained by diagonalizing the eigenvalue Eq.~\eqref{eve}.
-The exponents are optimized using the Nelder-Mead optimization algorithm \cite{Nelder1965, Gao2012}.
-All numerical calculations are performed using a code written in the Julia programming language \cite{julia_bezanson_2017}, capable of performing the calculations for arbitrary angular momentum $L$ and parity $\uppi$.

-The estimated energy eigenvalues for singlet and triplet states of helium with natural parity are presented in Table~\ref{tab_eng_np}.
-Two lowest energy eigenvalues for each $L \leq 7$ and $S=0,1$ are computed with a single, double, and triple set of exponents.
-The mass ratio of the alpha particle to the electron has been taken as $7294.299\,541\,71$, based on CODATA 2022 \cite{codata2022}.
-The accuracy of the estimated numerical values is verified by comparing the results with the accurate results of Drake \cite{Drake1993} (last column of Table~\ref{tab_eng_np}).
-The reference values are estimated using Eq.~(3.3.2) of~\cite{Drake1993} considering the same alpha particle-to-electron mass ratio as in the present work.
+The computed energy eigenvalues for the singlet ($S=0$) and triplet ($S=1$) states of helium with natural parity and angular momentum $L \leq 7$ are presented in Table~\ref{tab_eng_np}.
+For each $L$ and $S$, the two lowest energy eigenvalues are computed using single, double, and triple sets of optimized exponents.
+The alpha-particle-to-electron mass ratio, $\frac{m_{\alpha_{\vphantom{a}}}}{m_{e}}=7294.299\,541\,71$, is based on CODATA 2022 \cite{codata2022}.
+We benchmark our results against the accurate reference values of \textcite{Drake1992, Drake1993}, computed using Eq.~(3.3.2) of \textcite{Drake1993} with the same $\frac{m_{\alpha_{\vphantom{a}}}}{m_{e}}$ value as above, and reproduced here as the last column of Table~\ref{tab_eng_np}.
+Our results are consistent with the reference values to approximately 7 digits of accuracy with the single set of exponents, 11 digits with the double set of exponents, and up to 15 digits with the triple set of exponents, all achieved while keeping the number $\texttt{N}_{\texttt{a}}$ of distinct powers of $r_1$, $r_2$, and $r_{12}$ between 165 and 280.

-Much less information is available in the literature on accurate energetics of the singlet and triplet states of helium with unnatural parity.
-In Table~\ref{tab_eng_up} we have compiled the most accurate energy estimates of the low-lying states with unnatural parity reported in the literature; these results correspond either to clamped nucleus results (i.e., results computed within the Born-Oppenheimer approximation) or to results computed with a largely inaccurate mass of the alpha particle ($m_{3}=7294.261\,824\,1$) used before by Hesse and Baye \cite{Hesse2001}.
-The reported here formalism reproduces these results well.
-No energy values are available in the literature for the accurate finite nuclear mass of helium ($m_{3}=7294.299\,541\,71$) \cite{codata2022}; our results seem to be the first set of accurate energy values for these states.